AdaCore/training_material/courses/ada_essentials/050_array_types/04-strings.rst

 .. note::

-  Ada does not use an escape characters in strings
+  Ada does not use escape characters in strings

 .. container:: speakernote